-Kylie Jenner Refusing To Share Pregnancy Until Baby Birth: ‘KUWTK’ Special Still Happening?
+Kylie Jenner Allegedly Refusing To Share Pregnancy Until Baby Birth: ‘KUWTK’ Special Still Happening?

 She knows she can stay there without photographers lurking around every corner, and it’s given her time to readjust her forthcoming life as a mother to a newborn baby — she’s preparing herself for a new chapter and doesn’t want any interference right now.

-Sources tell the publication that Kylie Jenner will eventually give fans an insight look to all things regarding her baby, but it won’t be anytime soon because she’s not focused on that right now.
+Sources tell the publication that Kylie Jenner will eventually give fans an inside look to all things regarding her baby, but it won’t be anytime soon because she’s not focused on that right now.

-Her health has been the most important, and with her being just two months away until she’s giving birth, Kylie Jenner sees no reason why she should be forced to make any sort of announcement when she doesn’t feel like it.
+Her health has been the most important, and with her being just two months away until giving birth, Kylie Jenner sees no reason why she should be forced to make any sort of announcement when she doesn’t feel like it.

 The 20-year-old and her family have been designing the nursery room for the supposed baby girl Kylie is expecting at the end of January.

 People around the TV star have noticed her behavior change completely.
-She’s really into her pregnancy right now and is putting her baby before anything else — there’s no magazine offer that’s going to get her to pose with her baby bump out, it’s simply not going to happen.
+She’s really into her pregnancy right now and is putting her baby before anything else — there’s no magazine offer that’s going to get her to pose with her baby bump out.
+It’s simply not going to happen.

-Kylie Jenner and Travis Scott will be living together upon the baby’s arrival, it’s been rumored, with no current plans to shoot scenes with the newborn in two upon the little girl’s arrival for Keeping Up With the Kardashians.
+Kylie Jenner and Travis Scott will be living together upon the baby’s arrival, it’s been rumored, with no current plans to shoot scenes with the newborn in tow upon the little girl’s arrival for Keeping Up With the Kardashians.

 [Featured Image by by David Becker/Getty Images]